 Your children have requested a Meta Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?
 Can Kids Use the Meta Quest 2?

-Much like deciding when a child is old enough for a smartphone there are some myths, some facts and some risk about this topic.
-Let’s breakdown this controversial discussion of virtual reality and children.
+Much like deciding when a child is old enough for a smartphone, there are some myths, some facts, and some risks about this topic.
+There is a lot to go over here, so let’s break down this controversial discussion of the safety of virtual reality and children.

-Oculus Quest 2 Age Requirements
+Meta Quest 2 Age Requirements

 If you have a look at this interview, with Brendan Iribe, the original CEO of Oculus;

 “We put a warning on right when you put [the headset] on and the age of 13 was something that made a lot of sense when we became a part of Facebook, their age is 13 as well.
 And so we just felt ‘let’s start at 13, let’s evolve the technology more, let’s build more confidence, in the health and safety side of it.
 And eventually, one day, we definitely want to have Oculus for kids, especially for all the educational use of this”

 Facebook and Meta Accounts Require Users to Be 13